xregistry/spec/core/spec.md

 ```

 Where:
-- If the request body contains an array of Resource IDs, then only those
+- If the request body contains an array of zero or more Resource IDs, then
-  Resource listed MUST be deleted.
-Note that an empty array results in nothing
+  those (and only those) listed MUST be deleted.
+Note that an empty array
-  being deleted
+  results in nothing being deleted
 - If the request body is empty (no array), then all Resources in the specified
   Group MUST be deleted
 - If an `epoch` value is specified for a Resource then the server MUST check